dlt-hub/dlt-init-openapi/README.md

 # 6. Print the pipeline info to console to see what got loaded
 $ dlt pipeline pokemon_pipeline info

-# 7. You can now also install streamlit to see a preview of the data
+# 7. You can now also install streamlit to see a preview of the data, you should have loaded 40 pokemons and their details
 $ pip install pandas streamlit
 $ dlt pipeline pokemon_pipeline show